toky584/Image-retrieval/README.md

-# Image retrieval for vehicle re-identification
+#  Image Retrieval for Vehicle Re-Identification using VeRi Dataset
-This project is aim to build an Image retrieval for vehicle re-identification using VeRi dataset.
+This project aims to develop an image retrieval system for vehicle re-identification using the VeRi dataset.
+The goal is to generate embedding representations for images, enabling effective matching between query vehicles (anchors) and both positive matches (same vehicle) and negative matches (different vehicles).

-The task was to create an embedding dimension for each anchors, for each positive matching and negative matching by using a pre-trained model: ResNet
+To achieve this, we use a pre-trained ResNet model for feature extraction, mapping images into a lower-dimensional embedding space where similar vehicles are positioned closer together.